-There is a very slight risk of having a severe reaction to the tuberculin skin test, especially if you have had tuberculosis (TB).
+There is a very slight risk of having a severe reaction to the tuberculin skin test, especially if you've had tuberculosis (TB).
 An allergic reaction can cause a lot of swelling and pain at the site.
-A sore may be present.
+You may have a sore.

-You cannot get a TB infection from the tuberculin skin test, because no live bacteria are used for the test.
+You cannot get a TB infection from the tuberculin skin test.
+That's because no live bacteria are used for the test.

-Redness alone at the skin test site usually means you have not been infected with TB bacteria.
+Redness alone at the skin test site usually means you haven't been infected with TB bacteria.
 A firm red bump may mean you have been infected with TB bacteria at some time.
-The size of the firm bump (not the red area) is measured 2 to 3 days after the test to determine the result.
+The size of the firm bump (not the red area) is measured 2 to 3 days after the test to find out the result.
 Your doctor will consider your chance of having TB when looking at the skin test site.

 Results of the test depend on your risk for TB.
-If you are in a high-risk group, a smaller bump is considered a sign of infection.
-People at low risk for having TB need to have a larger bump to be diagnosed with a TB infection.
+If you are at higher risk, a smaller bump is considered a sign of infection.
+People at lower risk for having TB need to have a larger bump to be diagnosed with a TB infection.

 Normal (negative results):